 - Talk with our Practice Manager regarding other financing options

 If intracytoplasmic sperm injection (ICSI) is needed, an additional fee of $1,750 will be due.
 If assisted hatching is performed, an additional charge of $550.
 In the rare instance that albumin is needed during an egg retrieval, the cost of the medication plus the infusion is typically $260 and is billed.
-We offer a payment plan that is administered internally and not outsourced to a bank or credit card institution and therefore is less hassle and more affordable to most couples.
-This involves a down payment followed by monthly payments over one year using a credit card.
-RMSCVA also offers our “IVF Success or Refund Program”.
+RMSCVA also offers a “IVF Success or Refund Program”.

-Some insurance carriers are covering IVF.
-Our office can assist you in determining your coverage and arranging preauthorization if needed.
+Our office can assist you in determining your coverage and arranging pre authorization if needed.
 This will allow direct billing of your IVF expenses to your insurance carrier.
 This must be done before treatment can be scheduled.
 The total billed to insurance will be more than the quoted package price above because of the high cost of billing.
-Be aware that if your insurance carrier does not participate with RMSCVA, you will be responsible for the portion of the fee that they don’t cover.

 The average cost of medications for the IVF stimulation is $3,000 (usual range is from $2,000 to $4,000).
 The amount needed by each individual is different, and most often influenced by age.
 Medications are generally ordered through mail order pharmacies to obtain the best price.
 Payment for medications is made directly to the pharmacy.
 Certain couples may qualify for free medication through EMD Serono’s Compassionate Care program.
 This is available to US citizens or permanent residents that qualify based on certain income considerations.
 For more information and/or application, please call Fertility LifeLines @ 1-866-538-7879.